Barnard physics professor integral to international team developing innovative gamma-ray telescope.

 I’m a humanities major who loves space, and within my first few weeks at Barnard, I joined a Columbia aerospace engineering club.
 I get to spend time each week actively working with space, and I don’t think that would be true if it weren’t for Barnard and Columbia.

-Akshaya Nataraj ’17 fully leveraged the best-of-both-worlds resources of Barnard and Columbia.
+Akshaya Nataraj ’17 took full advantage of the Barnard and Columbia partnership.
 While studying statistics in the Columbia Department of Statistics, Akshaya taught herself coding languages so that she could better assist leading researchers in answering important medical questions.
-At the same time, she led Columbia’s Bhangra dance team to competitions around the U.S., making lifelong friends along the way.
+She also led Columbia’s Bhangra dance team, competings across the U.S. and making lifelong friends along the way.